Scholarship FAQ

 ARE THERE ANY EXPECTATIONS OF SCHOLARS AFTER THEIR SCHOLARSHIP AND STUDIES ARE COMPLETED?

 Yes.
-Scholarship recipients are required to commit to supporting SPSCA through volunteer activities which may include serving on the Board, volunteering at events, supporting a specific committee, etc. Recipients are also expected to submit a short summary of their experience to be included on the SPSCA website and potentially also to be included in the SPSCA newsletter.
+Scholarship recipients are required to commit to supporting SPSCA through one year of volunteer activities following their month of study.
+This may include serving on the Board; volunteering at events such as the Annual General Meeting / Membership Picnic, Festa Italiana, Cinema Italian style; supporting a specific committee, etc. Recipients are also expected to submit a short summary of their experience to be included on the SPSCA website and potentially also to be included in the SPSCA newsletter, and scholars may be asked to make a short, 10-minute presentation of their experience at a future board meeting.

 Questions?
 Write to: SPSCA Scholarships